i0ji/KaterinaSemenova/README.md

 - [X] Adding dots to slides(?)<BR>
 <b>Together with the designer, it was decided to add these points for best UX</b>

-# New idea of migration/rebuilding project using Vite + yarn.

 # Library usage: